alisaifee/coredis/docs/source/handbook/pubsub.rst

 Cluster Pub/Sub
 ^^^^^^^^^^^^^^^

-The :class:`coredis.RedisCluster` client exposes two ways of building a :term:`Pub/Sub` application.
+The :class:`~coredis.RedisCluster` client exposes two ways of building a :term:`Pub/Sub` application.

-:meth:`coredis.RedisCluster.pubsub` returns an instance of :class:`coredis.commands.ClusterPubSub`
+:meth:`~coredis.RedisCluster.pubsub` returns an instance of :class:`~coredis.patterns.pubsub.ClusterPubSub`
 which exposes identical functionality to the non clustered client.
 This is possible without worrying about sharding as the :rediscommand:`PUBLISH` command in clustered redis results in messages being broadcasted to every node in the cluster.